-First made in the 1500s, cachaça is similar to rum, but it has a flavor all its own.
+First made in the 1500s, cachaça is similar to rum, sure, but has a flavor all its own.
 Most rums are distilled from molasses, a byproduct of sugarcane processing, while cachaça is distilled from the fermented juice of sugar cane.
-This important difference yields a distinct spirit that is characterized by its funky, grassy flavors, which set the Caipirinha apart from other sweet-and-sour cocktails like the Daiquiri.
+This important difference yields a spirit that is characterized by its funky, grassy flavors.
+And those singular flavors set the Caipirinha apart from other sweet-and-sour cocktails like the Daiquiri.

 It’s unclear exactly when the Caipirinha first appeared, but many historians believe it was served in the early 20th century as a remedy for illness.
 Others say it was invented in the 19th century by Brazilian farmers as a way to showcase local sugarcane.
-Regardless of how or when it was born, drinkers have gravitated toward its pleasing flavors and heady effects ever since.
+Regardless of how or when it was born, drinkers have gravitated toward its sharp, pleasing flavors and heady effects ever since.

-The Caipirinha is easy to make and can be constructed right in the glass, but its build instructions are exacting.
-Lime juice and simple syrup won’t get the job done: The drink specifically calls for lime wedges and finely granulated sugar.
-Muddling the limes with abrasive sugar helps to release not only the fruit’s juice, but also the rich, aromatic oils from the peel.
+The Caipirinha is easy to make and can be constructed right in the glass.
+But its build instructions are exacting.
+Lime juice and simple syrup won’t get the job done.
+Instead, the drink requires lime wedges and finely granulated sugar.
+Muddling the limes with the abrasive edges of granulated sugar helps release not only the fruit’s juice, but also the rich, aromatic oils from the lime’s peel.

-The classic Caipirinha is not a cocktail that requires improvement—it’s delicious as is.
+The Caipirinha is not a cocktail that requires improvement.
 But that’s never kept bartenders from experimenting and tweaking the original recipe.
-The most common variation is the Caipiroska, which is simply made with vodka in place of cachaça.
+The most common variation is the Caipiroska, which is made with vodka in place of cachaça.
 Other variations call for muddling fruits like raspberry or pineapple with the lime.
-Whichever route you go, the Caipirinha is refreshing and flavorful, with a unique ability to bring you straight to the tropics, no matter where you’re drinking.
+Whichever route you choose, the Caipirinha is refreshing and flavorful.
+Plus, it has a unique ability to bring you straight to the tropics, no matter where you happen to be drinking one.